- Live Rates

-Seattle, Washington and Portland, Oregon are the two biggest cities by population in the Pacific Northwest.
-They’re also two of the most highly competitive real estate markets in the United States.
+Seattle and Portland are two of the largest cities by population in the Pacific Northwest region for good reason: they have a lot to offer, including a strong labor market, a great lifestyle, and beautiful natural scenery.
+Because of this, they’re also two of the most highly competitive real estate markets in the United States.

 Today, we’ll look at a comparison between the Seattle and Portland housing markets, from a cost and inventory standpoint.
-These are the latest trends for spring and summer 2018.
+These are the latest trends this year.

-As of spring 2018, both the Portland and Seattle real estate markets had a very low supply of homes for sale.
+How does the Portland vs Seattle housing market compare to each other?
+As of mid-2021, both the Portland and Seattle real estate markets had a very low supply of homes for sale.
 According to housing experts, a balanced and healthy market has around a five- to six-month supply of homes for sale.
+But both of these cities have far less than what is considered to be a balanced market, leaving buyers with few homes to choose from.
 With that in mind, consider the following numbers.

 So while home buyers in both housing markets are struggling with limited supply, the Seattle market is the tighter of the two.
 This has created something of a “logjam” effect.
 In many cases, homeowners who want to sell are concerned that they won’t be able to find another property.
 So they’re reluctant to put their current homes on the market.